How to Provide Remote Live-Directed Sessions

 Tips for Remote Voice Recording Sessions

-Acting is a demanding art form no matter the context, but voice actors often have the added difficulty of matching a scene without being physically immersed in it.
+Acting can be a demanding art form no matter the context, but voice actors often have the added difficulty of matching a scene without being physically immersed in it.

 Here are six tips to successfully record a convincing voice over performance without your costars present: